dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 To add filtering to the Students Index page:

 * A text box and a submit button is added to the Razor Page.
 The text box supplies a search string on the first or last name.
-* The code-behind file is updated to use the text box value.
+* The page model is updated to use the text box value.

 ### Add filtering functionality to the Index method